PontiffNate/treepeep/README.md

 ## enjoy

 All that's left to do is use our app!
 Now you can sign up and start posting to show off your trees.
 Have fun!

+# **future improvements and issues**

+Although we love treepeep, there is always room for improvement in the way we do things, and what we could be doing.
+This section is meant to point out any features we plan to implement in the future (but don't quite right now), and list any known bugs in our system.

+## features

+### **_Fleshed out Text_**

+We love our site, but our content could use some work.
+Because of that, we're actively working to give it even more character.

+### **_Account Logging_**

+Although you can play around on the site, at the moment you aren't allowed to be an official treepeep!
+This is both sad and something that is of the utmost importance to the existing treepeeps.

+### **_Form Logging_**

+This pertains to the posts you make.
+As our backend is still under development, the site will feel barren until we give it some permanent data to show.

+## bugs

+As of right now, our expert exterminators haven't identified any risky ~~bugs~~ termites that could risk the structure and integrity of the system!